wallenti/Global-Protein-Docking/rosetta/scripts/parallel/README.md

 Before you start
 ----------------

-1. You should download ROSETTA.
+1. You should download ROSETTA as described in the [Taylor Lab Repository].

 2. Copy the reppsitory into your rosetta folder